Why Rowing Workouts Are the Perfect Complement to Running

 Takeaway

 While you certainly need to run often to get better at running, it’s beneficial for your body and your performance to incorporate some complementary workouts, like rowing, into your routine.
-Rowing can be just as effective for improving your cardiovascular stamina and endurance, and strengthening your legs, while it offers a low-impact alternative to the constant pounding on your joints that happens during running.
+Rowing can be just as effective for improving your cardiovascular stamina and endurance, and strengthening your legs, while it offers a low-impact alternative to the constant pounding on your joints that can happen during running.
 Want to try it out?
 Try a Peloton Row workout today.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.